-- The facility providing the care must be certified by Medicare. - Our plan's coverage of services is limited to non-religious aspects of care. - If you get services from this institution that are provided to you in a facility, the following applies: - You must have a medical condition that would allow you to get covered services for inpatient hospital care or skilled nursing facility care. - You must get approval from our plan before you are admitted to the facility or your stay will not be covered.
+- The facility providing the care must be certified by Medicare. - Our plan's coverage of services is limited to non-religious aspects of care. - If you get services from this institution that are provided to you in a facility, the following applies: - You must have a medical condition that would allow you to get covered services for inpatient hospital care or skilled nursing facility care.

+You must get approval from our plan before you are admitted to the facility or your stay will not be covered.

-Coverage is unlimited for plan approved care you receive from a Medicare certified religious non-medical health care institution.
+Coverage is unlimited for plan approved inpatient hospital care.